Individualized Cognate Courses

 REL 326 The Bible in History Arts and Humanities Fall Odd Years 3/3

-REL 330 Caribbean Religion Arts and Humanities Fall 3/3
+REL 330 Caribbean Religion Arts and Humanities Fall, Spring 3/3

-REL 330 Caribbean Religion People and Society Fall 3/3
+REL 330 Caribbean Religion People and Society Fall, Spring 3/3

-REL 331 Religions of Asia Arts and Humanities By Announcement Only 3/3
+REL 331 Religions of Asia Arts and Humanities Fall, Spring 3/3

-REL 332 Judaism, Christianity, and Islam Arts and Humanities By Announcement Only 3/3
+REL 332 Judaism, Christianity, and Islam Arts and Humanities Fall, Spring 3/3

-REL 334 The American Jewish Experience: Hollywood and Popular Culture Arts and Humanities Spring 3/3
+REL 334 The American Jewish Experience: Hollywood and Popular Culture Arts and Humanities Fall, Spring 3/3

 REL 335 American Religion in Modern Film Arts and Humanities Fall, Spring 3/3